cnidaire/internship_lbbe-Rewiring/diary.md

 It seems that the sum of the $\Delta\beta'_{RW, i}$ is différent from $\beta'_{RW}$ which is not really expected from Toju's paper if I got the mean idea right.
 However, the sum of the dissimilarity for the resources and the consumer is equal, leading me to say that I misunderstood something.

+## 17 mai

+Setting a structure for the report

+It seems that the multithreading doesn't work, I have two core per socket and 2 socket, however it doesn't get faster with 3 and 4 than with 2

+## 21 mai

 # Todo list

 - [ ] ajouter une légère correlation entre de certains traits avec le gradient environnemental.  **Il y a un lieu entre largeur de niche et le degré de spécialisation, plus un individu à des traits "tolerant" plus il pourra s'adapter à des environnements différents et aura une niche large** Pour répondre à ça: "*Abundance and generalisation in mutualistic networks: solving the chicken-and-egg dilemma*" et faire en sorte que les généralistes soient plus abondants ou que il y ait au moins un lien entre les deux